 Membership.
-Membership dues in all all g a subscription to one Annals and The Institute of Mathematical Statistics Bulletin and No. 1800 per year for residents of the United States or Canada and \$12.00 per year for residents of other countries.
+Membership dues including a subscription to one Annals and The Institute of Mathematical Statistics Bulletin are \$18.00 per year for residents of the United States or Canada and \$12.00 per year for residents of other countries.
 Special rates of \$9.00 per year are available to students.
 Rates in each category are one-third higher for members who wish both Annals as well as the Bulletin.
-Inquiries regarding membership in the Institute should be sent to the Treasurer of the Institute.
+Inquiries regarding membership in the Institute should be sent to the Tressurer of the Institute.